 Frequently Asked Questions

-2. How does the scoring work?
+6. How does the Challenge scoring work?

-5. What if no one else is in my age group?
+8. What if no one else is in my age group?

-11. What are the awards?
+14. What are the awards?
 What do you win?

-12. How are awards presented after the season?
+15. How are awards presented after the season?

 What does it cost to get into the WCC and how do I sign up?

 It’s free!
-Just pay the entry fee for any WCC race, cross the finish line, and you’re automatically entered in the WCC.
-The more races you run, the more points you earn.
+Just pay the entry fee for any WCC race, cross the finish line, and you’re automatically entered in the Challenge.

 Back to Top